 Now go exploring!
 Whether it’s your first time visiting Australia or you’re going back to explore more, there’s always something new to experience.
 Whatever your passion, here are a few trip options.

-As if the Great Barrier Reef—with more than 900 islands and a full 10 percent of the world’s total fish species—wasn’t enough to see in northeast Australia, just inland from Cairns and Port Douglas you’ll find the world’s oldest rainforest.
+Icons and Wildlife As if the Great Barrier Reef—with more than 900 islands and a full 10 percent of the world’s total fish species—wasn’t enough to see in northeast Australia, just inland from Cairns and Port Douglas you’ll find the world’s oldest rainforest.
 Visit the lush, World Heritage-listed Daintree to wander past towering waterfalls and deep gorges as you discover the amazing diversity of flora and fauna, including creatures like cassowaries, rufous owls, and musky rat-kangaroos.

 Head west into the Outback to lay eyes on the spectacular Uluru/Ayers Rock.
 More than 1,100 feet tall, this sacred Aboriginal monolith is a UNESCO World Heritage Site that’s particularly gorgeous at sunset, partly due to its unique combination of minerals.
 Then road trip or take the Ghan train from Alice Springs to Darwin and look for unique species like red kangaroos and dingoes, along with a wide array of colorful birds.